 Note: USAA is only available to military community members and their families.

-Who pays a lower insurance premium in Arkansas?
+Who pays the lowest auto insurance premiums in Arkansas?

 • Married drivers pay 13% less than single drivers.

-• Arkansas drivers with clean records pay 39% less than drivers who have a DUI on their records.
+• Arkansas drivers with clean records pay 39% less than drivers who have a DUI on their record.

 • Arkansas drivers in their 20s pay 64% lower rates for insurance than a 16-year-old in Arkansas.